 Consumer Internet of Things and IoT: different but not really

-There also are/were huge differences between typical consumer devices and applications in the consumer electronics space such as smart watches or smart thermostats on one hand and industrial devices and applications such as freight monitoring in transportation, intelligent manufacturing systems or IoT building management systems, on the other.
+There also are/were huge differences between typical consumer devices and applications in the consumer electronics space such as smart watches or smart thermostats on one hand and industrial devices and applications such as freight monitoring in transportation, or intelligent manufacturing systems on the other.

 In practice, and as tends to be the case when you segment vast and complex realities, there are also many overlapping applications as you’ll discover – and this from several perspectives.

 So, the main reason why terms such as Consumer IoT and Industrial Internet of Things were and often still are used is precisely the fact that the Internet of Things is such a broad phenomenon and people wanted to try to segment.